Ethical Principles and Publication Policy

 The reviewing process of the manuscripts sent to PedPer proceeds following these steps:

-1. The manuscript is reviewed by the Editor to see whether its aims, subject, content, and style of writing fits the requirements of PedPer (Maximum 10 days).
-The manuscript approved by the Editor, send to Field Editor.
-Other manuscripts not approved by the Editor send back to their authors/owners for revision and resubmission
+1. The manuscript is reviewed by the editor to see whether its aims, subject, content, and style of writing fit the requirements of PedPer (maximum 10 days).
+The manuscript approved by the editor and sent to the field editor.
+Other manuscripts not approved by the Editor are sent back to their authors/owners for revision and resubmission

-2. The examination/review of the Field Editor results in the decision of either sending the manuscript to reviewers or returning them back to their authors/owners for revision (Maximum 10 days).
+2. The examination/review of the Field Editor results in the decision of either sending the manuscript to reviewers or returning it to their authors/owners for revision (maximum 10 days).

 3. The selection processes of referees based on expertise and experience in the relevant field.
 The referees are given 15 days to review a manuscript sent them.